10 All-Natural Celebrity-Approved Beauty Hacks to Try Out in Your Kitchen

 Mary-Kate and Ashley Olsen — Coconut and Almond Oil Conditioner

 If you want to know the secret to Mary-Kate and Ashley Olsen's ever-glossy hair, look no further.
-In an interview with The Edit, the twins' hairstylist, Mark Townsen, revealed that the actresses-turned-fashion designers swear by a D.I.Y. hair conditioner made out of coconut oil, almond oil, jojoba oil, and vitamin E. Townsen recommends applying the hair mask one to two times a week and leaving it in for an hour before washing it out and stepping out of the shower with luscious, silky-smooth hair.
+In an interview with The Edit, the twins' hairstylist, Mark Townsend, revealed that the actresses-turned-fashion designers swear by a DIY hair conditioner made out of coconut oil, almond oil, jojoba oil, and vitamin E. Townsend recommends applying the hair mask one to two times a week and leaving it in for an hour before washing it out and stepping out of the shower with luscious, silky-smooth hair.

-“I recently made up a conditioner for the girl and told them to put it in their hair before swimming and while in the sun; it was coconut oil, almond oil, jojoba oil, and vitamin E. All things I picked up at the health food store!”
-Townsen said.
-“When they got back, they both asked me for more and I could feel a huge difference in their hair.
+“I recently made up a conditioner for the girls and told them to put it in their hair before swimming and while in the sun; it was coconut oil, almond oil, jojoba oil, and vitamin E. All things I picked up at the health food store!”
+Townsend said.
+“When they got back, they both asked me for more, and I could feel a huge difference in their hair.
 They use it a couple times a week and leave it in for up to an hour.”

 Photo: